SHAREHOLDER ACTION REMINDER: Faruqi & Faruqi, LLP Investigates Claims On Behalf Of Investors Of Edwards Lifesciences Corporation

 [You may also click here for additional information]

 NEW YORK, Nov.
-21, 2024 /PRNewswire/ -- Faruqi & Faruqi, LLP , a leading national securities law firm, is investigating potential claims against Edwards Lifesciences Corporation ("Edwards" or the "Company") (NYSE: EW ) and reminds investors of the December 13, 2024 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+26, 2024 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP , a leading national securities law firm, is investigating potential claims against Edwards Lifesciences Corporation (“Edwards” or the“Company”) (NYSE: EW) and reminds investors of the December 13, 2024 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 Faruqi & Faruqi is a leading national securities law firm with offices in New York, Pennsylvania, California and Georgia.
 The firm has recovered hundreds of millions of dollars for investors since its founding in 1995.
 See .